ADU Rules in Phoenix, Arizona

 Zoning & Size Requirements [1][2][3]

-Yes, you can build an ADU in Phoenix.
-A detached ADU can be up to the city's size limit under current Arizona and Phoenix zoning rules.
+Yes — Phoenix allows ADUs.
+A detached ADU can typically be up to 1,000 sq ft under current Arizona and Phoenix zoning rules.

 Allowed ZonesSingle-family residential zones